TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design.md

 ## **Enclosure and Protection System**

 &nbsp; &nbsp; &nbsp; &nbsp;The enclosure and protection system serves as the structural and environmental safeguard for the entire prototype, ensuring reliable performance under diverse operating conditions.
 Its primary role is to shield all internal subsystems from external hazards such as moisture, dust, and temperature fluctuations, while also mitigating internal risks like heat buildup or mechanical stress.
-To achieve this, the enclosure will be 3-D printed using PETG, a material and method selected for superior resistance to water, chemicals, and extreme temperatures.
-The design will incorporate precision-engineered mounts to securely position both internal and external components, provide multiple stable mounting configurations, and support modularity for efficient maintenance and future upgrades.
+To achieve this, the enclosure shall be prefabricated from  NEMA 4 rated material for superior resistance to water, chemicals, and extreme temperatures.
+The chosen enclosure shall support modularity and accessibility for efficient maintenance and future upgrades.

-- This subsystem shall be 3-D printed using PETG, optimizing resilience against water, chemical, and heat interactions.
+- This subsystem shall be prefabricated, optimizing resilience against water, chemical, and heat interactions.
-- This subsystem shall contain mounts to securely hold all internal and external components.
+- This subsystem shall possess air vents for proper temperature regulation of the system.
 - This subsystem shall provide stability for a variety of mounting options.
 - This subsystem shall promote modularity of internal components.
 - The subsystem shall provide ease of access to all internal components.